rzryanz00/rzryanz00.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a senior undergraduate studying Statistics and Machine Learning at Carnegie Mellon University.
+Hello!
+I am a senior undergraduate student at Carnegie Mellon University, majoring in Statistics and Machine Learning.

-I hope to pursue a Statistics Ph.D. and am currently applying for the fall 2025 cycle.
+I am currently applying to Statistics Ph.D. programs for the Fall 2025 admission cycle.
+Hopefully, I'll be able to update this page with my future research.

-Website is still under-construction.
+In my free time, I enjoy playing tennis and volleyball with friends.

+This website is under construction.